EMD F40PH: Variants

+In 2023-2024, Rolling Stock Solutions, an American locomotive leasing company, rebuilt several F40PH locomotives for leasing to commuter rail operators and dubbed them the F40PH-4C.
+These feature a remanufactured Tier 0+ prime mover (EMD 16-645E3B) and a separate Tier 4 HEP generator, as well as microprocessor controls.
+The first of these locomotives, numbered "1001", was unveiled in Boston in mid-October 2024.

 Original owners

 Electro-Motive Division manufactured 475 F40PHs of all types between 1975 and 1992.
-The orders for GO Transit and Via Rail Canada were built by General Motors Diesel (GMD), the company's Canadian subsidiary.
-Morrison-Knudsen and its successor MotivePower remanufactured another 31 locomotives between 1988 and 1998.
+The orders for GO Transit and VIA Rail Canada were built by General Motors Diesel (GMD), the company's Canadian subsidiary.
+Morrison-Knudsen (M-K) and its successor MotivePower (MPI) remanufactured another 31 locomotives between 1988 and 1998.

+Preservation

+Three ex-Amtrak F40PHs have been preserved: